Category:

 • Accepting any gift related to a notarization you may have done, or about to do.

 Yes.
 Notaries must avoid conflicts of interest.
 Most often, the simple use of common sense can steer us in the right direction.
 If we commit to operating in an ethical manner we can usually avoid any chance of being involved in a conflict of interest.
+You will find that some documents are more commonly notarized than others.

 Finally, if even a slight indication of potential conflict exists, the answer is simple.
 Suggest another notary.
 Conflict averted!
 You may want to watch Professor Closen’s on Notary Ethics.
 As you can see, notaries must avoid conflicts of interest.

 Certainly, you are welcome to visit our website and read our other blog articles.
 For example, Our Notary Discipline article highlights how a notary can get into trouble by not following a “best practices” approach.
+Remember that a New York Notary can be subject to liability.

 A Notary and Confidentially